tommililja/Farse/README.md

 >Simple parsing library for F# using System.Text.Json.

-Heavily inspired by [Thoth.Json.Net](https://github.com/thoth-org/Thoth.Json.Net) and its composability; Farse uses a slightly different syntax, includes a computational expression, and a few custom operators that simplify parsing.
+Inspired by [Thoth.Json.Net](https://github.com/thoth-org/Thoth.Json.Net) and its composability.

+Farse uses a slightly different syntax, includes a computation expression, and a few custom operators that simplify parsing.\
 It also tries to keep a low overhead while still providing utility and acceptable error messages.

 ## Installation